All Episodes

 It's about trying to hurt the president.

-Well, the president, while all of the Schumer Shiftsham show is going on, he's actually abroad in Davos.
+The biggest problem they now have, well, the president, while all of the Schumer Shift Sham show is going on, he's actually abroad in Davos.

-And he is literally laying out the single greatest economic success story of any uh in front of all the world leaders.
+And he is literally laying out the single greatest economic success story of any in front of all the world leaders.

-You know, talking about unemployment rate, African Americans, Hispanic Americans, Asian Americans, women in the workplace, all time lows.
+He's the envy of the entire thing, you know, talking about unemployment rate, African Americans, Hispanic Americans, Asian Americans, women in the workplace, all-time lows.

-African American youth unemployment, its lowest ever in history.
+African-American youth unemployment, its lowest ever in history.

 Unemployment rate for women, the lowest since 1953.